Louis-Nicolas Davout: Later life

 Upon the second restoration, Davout was deprived of his titles and was exiled to Louviers on 27 December 1815.
-When some of his subordinate generals were proscribed, he demanded to be held responsible for their acts, as executed under his orders, and he endeavoured to prevent the condemnation of Ney.
+When some of his subordinate generals were proscribed, he demanded to be held responsible for their acts, as executed under his orders, and he endeavoured to prevent the execution of Ney.
 After half a year, the hostility of the Bourbons towards Davout faded and he became reconciled to the monarchy.
 In 1817, his rank and titles were restored and in 1819, he became a member of the Chamber of Peers.

 In 1822, Davout was elected mayor of Savigny-sur-Orge, an office he held for a year.
 His son Louis-Napoléon was also mayor of the city from 1843 to 1846.
 A main square bears their name in the city, as does a boulevard in Paris.

 Davout died in Paris on 1 June 1823.
 His remains rest in the Père Lachaise Cemetery, where an elaborate tomb marks his grave.